behavure/behavure-docs/src/content/docs/edge_iq/start/02-system-requirements.md

   order: 2
 ---

-Lyftdata is deployed as a single binary without external dependencies.
+Edge iq is deployed as a single binary without external dependencies.

 ## Supported Operating Systems

-Lyftdata is available for 64-bit Linux, Windows and Mac.
+Edge iq is available for 64-bit Linux, Windows and Mac.
 Server and worker processes are interoperable between different operating systems.

 ## Recommended Hardware